-74. HOW DOES THE BOARD DECIDE A CASE?
+73. HOW DOES THE BOARD DECIDE A CASE?

 After the Chair closes the evidentiary portion of a hearing, the Board begins its deliberation.
-Deliberations may be flexible and involve open discussion of the case among Board members or a process by which the Board members identify proposed findings of fact (See §§77-79) and determine whether a majority of members endorse each such proposal, or a combination of the two.
-At the suggestion of the Chair or another member of the Board, the Board can also conduct "straw poles" about particular issues or facts before formally adopting findings of fact or conclusions of law.
-(See §81) The Board may consider each of the conclusions for the type of case before it and upon motion and second, may vote on each such conclusion, generally in the order set out in §§5356, and the Board may include discussion and the adoption of findings of fact prior to any conclusion of law being adopted, or it may intersperse such discussion and adoption of findings among its actions to adopt conclusions of law.
+Deliberations may be flexible and involve open discussion of the case among Board members or a process by which the Board members identify proposed findings of fact and determine whether a majority of members endorse each such proposal, or a combination of the two.
+At the suggestion of the Chair or another member of the Board, the Board can also conduct "straw polls" about particular issues or facts before formally adopting findings of fact or conclusions of law.
+The Board may consider each of the conclusions for the type of case before it and upon motion and second, may vote on each such conclusion, and the Board may include discussion and the adoption of findings of fact prior to any conclusion of law being adopted, or it may intersperse such discussion and adoption of findings among its actions to adopt conclusions of law.
 Once a motion has been made and seconded on either a proposed finding of fact or proposed conclusion of law, Board members can offer proposed modifications to the motion, and if those are accepted by the person who made the motion and the person who seconded the motion, the modified motion will be substituted for the original one.

-During the discussion of a case, should any Board member raise an issue for which additional testimony is desired, a matter or issue which was not addressed at the hearing, information based upon the member's personal visit to the property in question or the member's review of the file and documents which are not part of the staff report and have not been addressed during the evidentiary hearing, or other good cause, the Chair should reopen the public hearing to allow argument and rebuttal evidence from the parties, but nothing more.
-(See §44) Following the closing of the reopened hearing, the Board shall resume deliberations.
 In general, each Board member is encouraged to explain his or her view of the case and the significant issues involved, particularly if the member intends to vote against a motion which has been offered in favor of an applicant or appellant.
 However, there is no formal requirement that each Board member explain his or her individual view of the case.

+If the evidentiary portion of the case has been closed and, during the discussion of a case, a Board member raises an issue for which additional testimony is desired, a matter or issue which was not addressed at the hearing, information based upon the member's personal visit to the property in question or the member's review of the file and documents which are not part of the staff report and have not been addressed during the evidentiary hearing, or other good cause, the Chair may reopen the public hearing to allow evidence, argument and rebuttal evidence on that particular issue.
+Following the closing of the reopened hearing, the Board shall resume deliberations.

-75. CAN THE BOARD RECESS A HEARING AFTER THE EVIDENTIARY PORTION OF THE CASE HAS BEEN CLOSED AND RECONVENE THE HEARING AT A LATER TIME FOR THE DECISION TO BE MADE?
+74. CAN THE BOARD RECESS A HEARING AFTER THE EVIDENTIARY PORTION OF THE CASE HAS BEEN CLOSED AND RECONVENE THE HEARING AT A LATER TIME FOR THE DECISION TO BE MADE?